| Capt. Ben Pine Dies After

 Irving Johnson of the world-encircling voyager Yankee,

+and by many other Gloucester men.
 Gloucester had already come to love and esteem

 this quiet-spoken Newfoundlander long before he came into national prominence.
 It